Spalworks/SimpleJavaWebServer/README.md

-*Welcome to Java Simple Web Server Creation*
+*Welcome to Simple Web Server Creation with Java*